Kipparis/tutorials/git/README.md

 pushes its changes to dictator, which in order pushes to main branch.

 1. Regular developers work on their topic branch and rebase their work on top of master.
-The mast er branch is that of the reference repository to which dict ator pushes.
+The master branch is that of the reference repository to which dictator pushes.
 2. Lieutenants merge the developers' topic branches into their `master` branch.
 3. The dictator merges the lieutenants' `master` branches into the